bricaud/graphexp/README.md

 docker pull bricaud/gremlin-with-demo-graph:websocket
 docker run -p 8182:8182 -it --name gremlin-server-websocket bricaud/gremlin-server-with-demo-graph:websocket
 ```
+### Running a graphexp Demo with Docker

+You may also try out a Graphexp demo on [joov's Github repository](https://github.com/joov/gremlin-demo).
+It uses Docker compose and can work on Windows.

 ### Graphexp guidelines
 To display a node, type in a property name and value, then click on the search button.
 The input is case-sensitive.